How to get an Afghanistan Visa

 Step 6: The visa will be printed.
 You’ll be asked to double check the info on it to verify it’s all correct.
 If it’s correct she’ll slap that bad boy onto one of the blank pages of your passport.
 She’ll then leave the room to get it signed.

 Step 7: you’re now free to visit Afghanistan!

 When I exited Ishkashim on the Tajik side I was hassled about a missing stamp on my Tajik e-visa that should have been placed there when I entered the country.
-The two guards working insisted that I should have had a stamp on my visa paper when I entered the country at.
+The two guards working insisted that I should have had a stamp on my visa paper when I entered the country.
 I explained that I flew into Khujand and did not receive a stamp.
 I expected to be asked for a bribe at this point.
-They kept insisting hat the visa needed to have had a stamp on it.
+They kept insisting that the visa needed to have had a stamp on it.
 I pointed out the stamp from Khujand in my passport showing my entrance date to Tajikistan and pulled out my airline ticket from the Moscow-Khujand flight.
-Eventually they accepted this in place of the missing stamp after a short lecture about making sure to get that paper stamped.
+Eventually, they accepted this in place of the missing stamp after a short lecture about making sure to get that paper stamped.

 They remembered me when I returned back to the border to enter Tajikistan and stamped my new e-visa, and said ‘see we stamp at Ishkashim’.

 Round II 2018 I applied at the Afghan Consulate in Washington DC.
 We did have a hiccup due to the consulate closing for the Eid Holiday, but we still managed to get out Afghan Visas in time to depart the USA, literally at the last moment possible.

 The people at the Afghan consulate are very helpful and kind.
 Surprisingly the process to obtain an Afghan visa in the USA is actually very simple.